 These deaths happen for a variety of reasons, including:

-The data for L.A. by the National Highway Traffic Safety Administration (NHTSA) shows that fatal crashes happen at intersections and low speed.
+L.A.’s data by the National Highway Traffic Safety Administration (NHTSA) shows that fatal crashes happen at intersections and low speed.
 These are higher than the national average.
 But in the city, 36% of crashes happen at intersections.
 And the national average is 22%.
 Also, the city has a higher number of deaths at night.
 Last, the national average is lower than the L.A. nighttime fatalities.

 After a 2014 death of a lawyer in a fatal crash, while riding a bicycle in LA, legislation was passed that provides three feet of room for bike riders from passing motor vehicles.

-NHTSA data shows collisions resulting in serious injury and fatality between pedestrians and bike riders to be high in Los Angeles.
-The L.A. statistics are triple in number at 33% the nationwide average, which is 11.4%.
+NHTSA data shows collisions resulting in severe injury and fatality between pedestrians and bike riders to be high in Los Angeles.
+The L.A. statistics are triple in number at 33% of the nationwide average, 11.4%.

 In the example above, the lawyer Milton Olin died after a collision on his bicycle with a police vehicle on Mulholland Drive.
 And the crash happened in the bicycle lane.
-Sadly, Olin died at the scene from multiple head injuries.
+Sadly, Olin was killed on the scene with multiple head injuries.

-The officer was Deputy Andrew Wood Los Angeles County Sheriff’s Department.
-Both his police cruiser and bike were traveling the same direction, and Woods also got injured.
+The officer was Deputy Andrew Wood, Los Angeles County Sheriff’s Department.
+Both his police cruiser and bike were traveling in the same direction, and Woods also got injured.
 But eventually, Woods returned to full duty.
 And later, officer Woods transferred to another unit.

 And don’t forget the attorneys are paid their fee off the top.
 And you must pay back their costs, as well as any costs incurred from hiring experts, and maybe even medical and towing bills, for example.
 But the good news is that even after paying a fee, a represented person usually gets more in their pocket!